Materials-Data-Science-and-Informatics/dislocation-ontology/README.md

 * [crystal-structure-ontology](/crystal-structure-ontology) is a folder containing details of crystal structure ontology.
 * [crystallographic-defect-ontology](/crystallographic-defect-ontology) is a folder containing details of crystallographic defect ontology.

+## Documentation
+To make it easier to understand and reuse our ontology, human-readable documentation of the ontology is generated and can be found [here](https://materials-data-science-and-informatics.github.io/dislocation-ontology/).
 ## Usage
 * We recommend to use [Protégé 5.5.0](https://protege.stanford.edu/products.php#desktop-protege) to be able to view and navigate classes and properties in DISO.
 * We recommend also to use HermiT as a reasoner for DISO.
 You can select it through the menu *Reasoner* in Protégé software.